 |Just because an economy recovers doesn’t mean counter-cyclical corporations have to do poorly.
 For example, it’s possible that there may be a long-term trend from house to apartment downsizing that continues to benefit corporations like Public Storage.|

 Is there anything more exciting than getting in on the ground floor of an amazing opportunity?
-Imagine you’re Eduardo Saverin meeting up with and partnering with another Harvard student named… Mark Zuckerberg.
+Imagine you’re Eduardo Saverin meeting up with and partnering with a Harvard classmate named … Mark Zuckerberg.

 As times change and technology advances, new industries and opportunities regularly arise.
-Can you name a few enormous new markets that were opened up over the last several decades?
-They include the Internet, wireless communications, smart phones GPS mapping and clean energy.
+Examples from the last few decades include the Internet, wireless communications, smart phones, GPS mapping and clean energy.

-When a new market opens, some corporations, often small, young, and able to act quickly, dive head first into the void in the hopes of emerging as the leader.
-It should go without saying that profits must be reinvested to grow the business as fast as possible.
-As these corporations establish themselves as players in the new market, we call them emerging growth stocks.
+When a new market opens, some corporations, often small and young, quickly dive into the void in the hopes of growing right along with the new market and eventually emerging as the leader.
+As a result, we call them emerging growth stocks.
+It should go without saying that these corporations reinvest any profits to grow the business as fast as possible.

-These corporations, often because they’re very small, may be able to ride the new market’s growth and double, triple or quadruple themselves in a short period of time.
+Because they often start off very small, these corporations may be able to ride the new market’s growth and double, triple or quadruple themselves in a short period of time.
 The value of your stock may do the same!
-That’s the best scenario, so hold on for a reality check.
+But, it’s much more likely that one or both of the following plays out: